LakshmiRadhakrishnan09/AWS-Security-Specialist/CloudFront.md

 GA is a global resource, but service is configured in Oregon region.

 You can hit GA using static IPs or DNS name.

+#### Resource Ownership

+AWS account is the resource owner ( irrespective of who created the resource)